 You Can’t Differentiate Between Work And Play

-People who really love their work don’t need a work-life balance because their jobs are their life.
+People who really love their work don’t need a work-life balance because their jobs are their lives.

 And here’s the really strange thing: many people who love their careers would work even if they didn’t get paid.
 Take Warren Buffett, for instance.
 He could have retired twenty or thirty years ago.
 But he chose not to because of how much he loves his job.